obsidiansoft-io/fa-icons/README.md

 ## Usage with LitElement

-🚨 No support for Polymer element because it's deprecated.
+🚨 We don't advise the use with Polymer Element because it's deprecated.

 ```javascript
 import { LitElement, html} from 'lit-element';